MayurMah/RandomForest-From-Scratch/README.md

 # RandomForest-From-Scratch
-Code RandomForest Model From Scratch in Python
+Code RandomForest model from scratch in Python